holygeek/git-number/README.markdown

 ### git-number ###

-`git-number` is a Go program that increases my command-line git productivity.
+`git-number` is a program that increases my command-line git productivity.
+The original version was written in Perl.
+The Perl implementation has been preserved in the `perl` branch and will no longer be updated.
+The current version is written in Go.
 ## Usage Examples ##

 Here's how it increases my productivity (and might increase yours, too):